klementtan/klementtan.com/_readings/concurrent-and-distributed-in-java.md

   }
 }
 ```

 Steps

 1. When globalState is initiated at a particular process, it will send a marker to all neighbouring process.
 2. When the other process receive the marker it will turn red and relay to its neighbours
 1. If in other white process send a message to this red process, that message matters and will be added
   to the channel state
 3. End when all process has turned red.

 ### Global Snapshot for non-FIFO channel

 * Each message will contain the colour of the process.
-* The receiver will keep looking for white messages from the sender eventhough it receives a red message already (ordering no guaranteed)
+* The receiver will keep looking for white messages from the sender eventhough it receives a read message already (ordering no guaranteed)

 (not in scope of CS4231)